 However, there is the personal satisfaction that you will gain from playing an important part in developing a better community for the future.
 As a Council Member you will be part of a team that has the opportunity to shape the strategic directions and policies for the future.

-To assist prospective candidates to consider what is needed to prepare for becoming a Council member the Local Government Association (LGA) prepared the following document for the 2014 Council elections (to be updated – read for background information only).
+To assist prospective candidates to consider what is needed to prepare for becoming a Council member the Local Government Association (LGA) has prepared the following document Make a Difference – Nominate for Council

 The LGA and Council will run information seminars for candidates later in the year.
 Details will be available shortly.